bcCOVID-19group/bcCOVID-19group-site/content/post/2022-05-18-report/index.md

 summary: |
   The BC COVID-19 Modelling team issued their [twenty-second report](/post/2022-05-18-report/COVID19group-2022-05-18.pdf) on the status of COVID-19 in British Columbia (May 18th, 2022).
-This report focuses on the ongoing Omicron BA.2 wave and addresses the question of when it will peak and how big its impact will be.
+This report focuses on the ongoing Omicron BA.2 wave, which appears to have peaked in BC and elsewhere in Canada, and examines data for new variants.

 url_slides: "COVID19group-2022-05-18.pdf"